SatwikMahajan/Story_Forge/README.md

 ## Setup & Installation

-1. Clone the repository:
+1. Clone the repository
 2. Navigate into the project directory
-3. Install dependencies (for backend):
+3. Install dependencies (for backend)
    ## Dependencies -
    - Flask
    - Flask-CORS